Kevin-KD/PHC-Undervolt-Replacement/README.md

 ```
 $ watch -n 1 cat /proc/cpuinfo
 ```
+The minimum stable voltage is also related to CPU temperature.

+Stable at a certain voltage with external cooler or low ambient temperature in winter can be unstable without external cooler or high ambient temperature in summer.

 For my T9500, the undervolt result is this:
 Frequency | 0.8 GHz (88) | 1.2 GHz (06) | 1.6 GHz (08) | 2.0 GHz (0a) | 2.6 GHz (0d) | 2.8 GHz IDA (0e)
 ------------ | ------------- | ------------- | ------------- | ------------- | ------------- | -------------